-Our research spans a large domain and straddles several disciplines in the cognitive, computational, and neural sciences.
-All of it is connected by the idea that to understand behavior we must study the processes—both neural and computational—that underlie it.
+Our research programs span several interrelated disciplines in the cognitive, computational, and neural sciences.
+All are connected by the idea that to understand behavior we must study the processes—both neural and computational—that underlie it.

 Brain and cognitive sciences (BCS) faculty have research interests that span several major areas of cognitive and brain science, and they make use of a variety of techniques, approaches, and subjects to carry out cutting-edge research of the highest level.
 The matrix below is designed to help you find the BCS faculty whose research interests and approaches may be of most interest to you.